ashinshanly/Echoself/README.md

 4. Implement HTTPS to protect data in transit
 5. Add clear user consent mechanisms before processing voice data

-## 📄 License
+## 📄 License (To do)

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🔗 Contact